-Student Satisfactory Academic Progress will be reviewed by the administration at evaluation points of the end of the academic quarter (12-weeks) depending on student schedule and progression.
-As the externship course is scheduled into a block of 6, 8, or 10 weeks depending on the program, SAP will be evaluated at the end of the externship block.
+Student Satisfactory Academic Progress will be reviewed by the administration at evaluation points of the end of the academic term (12-weeks) depending on student schedule and progression.
+As the externship course is scheduled into a session of 6 weeks SAP will be evaluated at the end of the externship session.
 Student Satisfactory Academic Progress will be evaluated at least once before the end of every payment period.